Jump to: Tests | Visualizers | Files | Wiki

 Citations

-This panel presents the list of papers that cite the interatomic potential whose page you are on (by its primary sources given below in "How to Cite").
+This panel presents information regarding the papers that have cited the interatomic potential (IP) whose page you are on.

-The word cloud to the right is built from the abstracts of the primary sources and using papers to give a sense of the types of physical phenomena to which this interatomic potential is applied.
+The word cloud to the right is generated from the abstracts of IP principle source(s) (given below in "How to Cite") and the citing articles that were determined to have used the IP in order to provide users with a quick sense of the types of physical phenomena to which this IP is applied.

 Help us to determine which of the papers that cite this potential actually used it to perform calculations.
 If you know, click the .